segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 analytics.track('MyEvent', null, { integrations: { Mixpanel: false }})
 ```

-By default, events will be delivered to any cloud-mode destinations currently enabled on Segment.com.
-This can be overridden as shown above.
-In this particular case this event will be prevented from reaching Mixpanel.
-It should be noted that destination flags are **case sensitive** and need to match the actual destination name.
+By default, events are delivered to any cloud-mode destinations currently enabled on Segment.com.
+You can override this delivery by adding a list, as in the example above.
+In this example, the event does not reach the  Mixpanel destination.
+Remember that destination flags are **case sensitive** and must match the actual destination name.
+(Many destination documentation pages include a list of acceptable names when the correct name is not clear.)

 ## Troubleshooting